40 Social Media Marketing Tips Every Marketer Needs To Know

 Say you want to add someone to a circle.
 Press follow:

-And this will pop up.
 You’ll be able to pick which circle you want to add them to:

-30. Create Collections To Help People Find Your Content Easier
+20. Create Collections To Help People Find Your Content Easier

 When you create your first few collections, you’ll see this:

-After naming your collection, press Create and you will be brought here:
+After naming your collection, press Create:

 Then you will be brought here: